scylladb/scylladb/docs/operating-scylla/security/runtime-authentication.rst

        authenticator:  com.scylladb.auth.TransitionalAuthenticator

 #.
-Run the :doc:`nodetool drain </operating-scylla/nodetool-commands/drain>` command (Scylla stops listening to its connections from the client and other nodes).
+Run the :doc:`nodetool drain </operating-scylla/nodetool-commands/drain>` command (ScyllaDB stops listening to its connections from the client and other nodes).

 #.
 Restart the nodes one by one to apply the effect.